jacoblee93/bicameral-gpt/README.md

 It will weigh more recent and impactful experiences more heavily when coming up with responses - after all, what you had for breakfast three weeks ago shouldn't have as much of an impact on your mental state as finding a new job!

-Bicameral-GPT can also "summarize" your current traits and status based on your entries, providing a way to gain insight and introspection into your own mental state and character.
+Bicameral-GPT can also "summarize" your current traits and status based on your entries, allowing you some LLM-powered insight and introspection into your current mental state and character.

 ## What you'll need